frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 }
 ```

-## Story 5: _Refactor strictly for ease of maintenance not future improvement_
+## Story 5: _Refactor strictly for ease _of maintenance, not future improvement__

-The program I made, [Sumer](https://github.com/frirasyidi/sumer), is supposed to be a single function that can handle any given number of `numbers`, `arrays`, and `objects`, or combinations of them.
+The program I made, [Sumer](https://github.com/frirasyidi/sumer), is supposed to be a single function that can handle any given number of `numbers`, `arrays`, `objects`, or combinations of them.

 I was just done making the code able to handle `numbers`, `arrays`, and both.
-Next I need to make it able to handle `object`.
+Next, I need to make it able to handle `objects`.
 But before adding that capability, I need to do some refactoring.

-During the refactor, I was getting an idea of a way to make it easier for me to handle `object` later by introducing a helper function that can tell me if I have some `array` or `object`.
-That helper will inform the program the right logic to use.
+During the refactoring, I got an idea of a way to make it easier for me to handle `objects` later by introducing a helper function that can tell me if I have some `arrays` or `objects`.
+That helper will inform the program of the right logic to use.

 So I decided to make the helper.
-As the function only able to handle `array` for now, I only make the `array` helper---I don't want to get ahead of myself.
-Once the helper is done, I plug it in the code as part of the Sumer refactor.
+As the function is only able to handle `array` for now, I only make the `array` helper---I don't want to get ahead of myself.
+Once the helper is done, I plug it into the code as part of the Sumer refactor.

-I then move on to work on Sumer's ability to handle object.
+I then move on to work on Sumer's ability to handle objects.

-Apparently, my first test for handling `object` requires me to update the function and somehow, the solution does not require the helper code.
+My first test for handling `objects` requires me to update the function and somehow, the solution does not require the helper code.
 So I put it aside but keep it around since I know that I will want to use it in the later stage---when the test is more complex.

 So I moved on to the next test case; I still didn't need it.
 The next; still didn't need it.
 The next; still nope.
-Up until I have completed all the test cases for handling `object` and all other types together; I still didn't need it.
+Up until I had completed all the test cases for handling `objects` and all other types together; I still didn't need it.

 Amused, I ended up deleting the helper code.
-My learning is that refactor should only be done for the sake of maintenance.
+My learning is that refactoring should only be done for the sake of maintenance.

 ## Story 6: _Tests help you manage complexity_